nurkilcadir/gateKeeperAutomationTask/README.md

 # gateKeeperAutomationTask
 First Task of Codeshake
 This is a website automation project.
-POM design pattern is used on that project.

 # Used technologies are:
 Java